murk-sy/manga-pr-guide/Guide.md

 ### 🈁 Hiragana and Katakana

 Hiragana (i.e. ひらがな) and katakana (i.e. カタカナ) are similar scripts where each symbol basically corresponds to a syllable.
 There's 46 (ish) of each.
-The table below contains both hiragana (left) and katakana (right).
+The table below contains most of both hiragana (first) and katakana (second).

 |   | /     | k          | s     | t          | n          | h     | m     | y     | r     | w      |
 |---|-------|------------|-------|------------|------------|-------|-------|-------|-------|--------|